Bone health

+Bone health refers to the overall condition and strength of the human skeletal system, which is crucial for maintaining mobility, preventing fractures, and supporting overall well-being throughout life.
+It is influenced by various factors, including genetics, nutrition, physical activity, and hormonal balance.
+Optimal bone health is characterized by adequate bone mineral density (BMD) and proper bone microarchitecture, which together contribute to bone strength.
+Osteoporosis, a skeletal disorder characterized by compromised bone strength and increased risk of fractures, is a major concern in bone health, particularly among older adults.
+Maintaining good bone health involves a combination of adequate calcium and vitamin D intake, regular weight-bearing exercise, and avoiding risk factors such as smoking and excessive alcohol consumption.
+Recent research has also highlighted the potential role of the gut microbiome in bone health, suggesting a complex interplay between various physiological systems in maintaining skeletal integrity.

 The human skeletal system is a complex organ in constant equilibrium with the rest of the body.
-In addition to support and structure of the body, bone is the major reservoir for many minerals and compounds essential for maintaining a healthy pH balance.
+In addition to supporting and giving structure to the body, a bone is the major reservoir for many minerals and compounds essential for maintaining a healthy pH balance.
 The deterioration of the body with age renders the elderly particularly susceptible to and affected by poor bone health.
 Illnesses like osteoporosis, characterized by weakening of the bone's structural matrix, increases the risk of hip-fractures and other life-changing secondary symptoms.
 In 2010, over 258,000 people aged 65 and older were admitted to the hospital for hip fractures.
 Incidence of hip fractures is expected to rise by 12% in America, with a projected 289,000 admissions in the year 2030.
 Other sources estimate up to 1.5 million Americans will have an osteoporotic-related fracture each year.
 The cost of treating these people is also enormous, in 1991 Medicare spent an estimated $2.9 billion for treatment and out-patient care of hip fractures, this number can only be expected to rise.